Ircam-RnD/binauralFIR/README.md

 `url` | Where the audio file of the impulse response can be found.
 `buffer` | AudioBuffer representing the decoded audio data.
 It can be decoded by using the [buffer-loader library] (https://github.com/Ircam-RnD/buffer-loader)

+This data must be provided inside an Array of Objects, like this example:

 ```js
 [